kmazi/DocManager/README.md

 ## Contributing

-To contribute to this project, kindly fork the project make changes as well as comprehensive tests on all new features added.
-You can then make a pull request and mail me via this email - ugochukwu.mazi@andela.com- to merge your pull request.
+To contribute to this project, kindly fork the project make changes as well as write comprehensive tests on all new features added.
+You can then make a pull request and mail me via email - ugochukwu.mazi@andela.com- to merge your pull request.

 ## Author